-In the food business sectors, this cloud-based kitchen model is basically a well situated, vacant kitchen area with the bare minimum infrastructure of gas pipelines, drainage systems and ventilation systems.
+In the food business sector, this cloud-based kitchen model is basically a well situated, vacant kitchen area with the bare minimum infrastructure of gas pipelines, drainage systems and ventilation systems.

-Established (or new) restaurant companies rent this kitchen area, use online ordering by Swiggy, the fleet of delivery and menu information to set up a restaurant.
+Established (or new) restaurant companies rent this kitchen area, use online ordering by Food aggregators, the fleet of delivery and menu information to set up a restaurant.
 Equipment, staff, raw materials and recettes are brought to the restaurant.
-Simply put, the restaurant cooks and Swiggy does what is left.
+Simply put, the restaurant cooks and Food aggregator does what is left.

 - Aggregator Owned, Multi-restaurant Brand, Rented Kitchens, With A Storefront Model

 Based on the idea of a rented kitchen but with integrated kitchen equipment and comprehensive processes.
 It’s used by Zomato, where it shares its expertise in managing demand for orders in this model too.
 These cloud kitchens, like the Freshmenu model, also have a shop where the customers are able to enter.
 A snack, similar to Freshmenu, between a cloud kitchen and a restaurant.